 This guide explains how to connect a CockroachDB serverless database to an application running on Koyeb.
 To successfully follow this documentation, you will need to have:

-To create a CockroachDB,
+To create a CockroachDB database,

 sign into your CockroachDB account